Brainstorming: Write to Focus Your Ideas

 * * *

-Now that we’ve reached the conclusion, I’m checking my original brainstormed outline and have only found “reiterate motif in humorous context” written as a placeholder to focus my ideas.
+Now that we’ve reached the conclusion, I’m checking my original brainstormed outline and have only found “reiterate motif in humorous context, something about DEA issues and why writing is the real gateway drug” written as a placeholder to focus my ideas.
 Taking that advice to heart, I’ll do as I previously wrote: keep writing.